-Spearmint tea has gained popularity as a potential remedy for PCOS symptoms.
+Spearmint tea has gained popularity as a possible remedy for PCOS symptoms.
 But what about the oil?
-Does it hold the same promise?
+Does it hold the same potential?

-Well, in this post we’re going to look at what research has to say about spearmint oil and the role – if any – that it could play in a PCOS care plan.
+Well, in this post we’re going to look at what research – which is limited at the moment – has to say about spearmint oil and the role it might play in a PCOS care plan.

 BENEFITS OF SPEARMINT OIL FOR PCOS